leopard-ai/betty/examples/neural_architecture_search/README.md

 [Optimizing Millions of Hyperparameters by Implicit Differentiation](https://arxiv.org/pdf/1911.02590) .

-This also allows to unroll the inner loop more than one iterations as opposed to one-step unrolled learning used in the original paper.
+This also allows us to unroll the inner loop more than one iteration as opposed to one-step unrolled learning used in the original paper.
 We present the result for different unrolling steps in the below Results Section.